 The function of the two switches at the select lever is specifically to start and stop flap travel at all the intermediate positions, never at the full up or full down position.
 The full up or down limit switches are mounted at the flap motor/transmission.
 These full travel limit switches are mounted in such a way that the flap actuator contacts them at the end of its travel.
 These limit switches also have some adjustment for proper flap position.

 There are many possible operational failure modes with just as many failure points ranging from switch adjustments, failed switches, failed circuit breaker, bad motor, loose contacts, frayed wires, broken wires and broken terminal ends.
 These are just the electrical related possibilities, as we’ve not even considered any mechanical issues.
-As you can see, what starts out as a few switches and a motor quickly turn into a troubleshooting ordeal.
+As you can see, what tarts out as a few switches and a motor quickly turn into a troubleshooting ordeal.

 The subject airplane is a 210N that came to us after another shop disassembled the plane and started a major repair project but couldn’t complete it.
 We retrieved the plane and brought it to our shop on our truck and trailer.
 After completing the structural work, we began reinstalling the major components: wings, tail feathers, engine, etc. While reconnecting the the wiring in the left wing, we found several of the flap wires had been cut and tied away at the flap limit switches.
 We also noted a couple of new splices near the motor.